Vyral/base-template/_posts/2018-05-21-let-us-take-care-of-selling-your-home-while-youre-overseas.md

 We’re currently in seller’s market, so if you are thinking about selling, you should get off the fence.
 We have found that buyers are very picky in this market. **Homes need to be priced right and show well for them to sell quickly.**

 You can sell faster by hiring a real estate agent.
-How do you go about interviewing a real estate agent who is going to fit your needs and helps you get you home sold in this market with you away?
+How do you go about interviewing a real estate agent who is going to fit your needs and helps you get your home sold in this market with you away?
 You need to ask the right questions.

 **How long have they been in the business?** It’s important to determine how much experience they have.
 I have been in the business almost 29 years and I have seen many things that allow me to advise what you should be looking for in a market.